Last updated: April 2024

-Deciding to move to the beautiful islands of Hawaii is one of the best decisions you could ever make.
-The paradise on earth offers you the chance to not only explore black sand beaches and beach cave hideaways, you’ll also get the chance to snorkel with sea life, watch surfers surf the sunset waves, and even visit volcanoes at the highest point of the island.
-Hawaii also has a rich culture that’s been celebrated throughout many years in history and there will always be opportunities for you to dive in and learn about the local way of life.
+The Islands of Hawai’i are a one of the most diverse and beautiful areas on Earth.
+They offer you the chance to explore black sand beaches, beach cave hideaways, snorkel with sea life, watch surfers ride the sunset waves, and even visit snow capped volcanoes.
+Hawaii also boasts a rich culture that’s been celebrated throughout its history, and there will always be opportunities for you to dive in and learn about the local way of life.
+If all of this intrigues you, this guide will help you figure out how to move to Hawaii, even if your visit is temporary.

-When I first announced that I would be packing up my life and moving to Hawaii for two months, I received quite a few questions on how I was able to do it in terms of logistics and finances.
-Many people believe that Hawaii is one of the most expensive destinations to travel to, and while I did have to plan out my finances so I could afford this move, if you budget the right away and keep an eye out on deals and discounts, you can easily do this move yourself.
-Whether you’ve day dreamed about moving here for years or just want to temporarily relocate like I did, this post will walk through all of the expenses and what to think about before coming.
+When I first announced that I would be packing up my life and moving to Hawaii for two months, I received quite a few questions about how I managed it in terms of logistics and finances.
+Many people believe that Hawaii is one of the most expensive destinations to travel to, and while I did have to plan my finances carefully to afford this move, with proper budgeting and keeping an eye out for deals and discounts, you can easily make this move yourself.
+Whether you’ve dreamed about moving here for years or just want a temporary relocation like I did, this post will walk you through all the expenses and considerations before coming.

 Airfare

 Buying your ticket will be one of the biggest expenses you’ll have to budget for when traveling to Hawaii.
-To lower your overall cost, you can either keep an eye out for flight deals on apps like Hopper and Kayak, or do as I did and use all the airline points I collected over time.
-Because I had so many points saved up from my Chase Sapphire Preferred credit card, I was able to pay for 2 round trip tickets for myself and my boyfriend without any out-of-pocket expense on my end.
+To lower your overall cost, you can either keep an eye out for flight deals on apps like Hopper and Kayak or, as I did, use all the airline points I collected over time.
+Because I had accrued a substantial amount of points from my Chase Sapphire Preferred credit card, I was able to pay for two round-trip tickets for myself and my fiancé without any out-of-pocket expense on my end.

-If you are interested in using the points method, right now Chase is offering a signup bonus of 80,000 points (a $1,000 value) for the Chase Sapphire Preferred credit card if you spend $4,000 within the first three months.
-I don’t recommend this method to those who are unable to pay off their credit card every month, but if you can pay it off without incurring interest, I highly recommend this method!
+If you are interested in using the points method, Chase is currently offering a signup bonus of 60,000 points (a $750 value) for the Chase Sapphire Preferred credit card if you spend $4,000 within the first three months.
+However, I don’t recommend this method to those who are unable to pay off their credit card every month.
+But if you can pay it off without incurring interest, I highly recommend this method!

 Housing